 Graphics explicitly credited to NIMH are copyright-free and may be used without our permission.
 Please credit NIMH as the source.

-Where commenting is supported on this or any other Web sites owned or administered by the NIMH, we encourage you to share your thoughts as they relate to the topic being discussed.
-We review and post comments according to the policy below.
+Where commenting is supported on this or any other websites owned or administered by the NIMH, NIMH encourages you to share your thoughts as they relate to the topic being discussed.
+NIMH reviews and posts comments according to the policy below.
 NIMH retains the discretion to determine which comments violate our comment policy.
 NIMH also reserves the right to remove and/or not allow comments to be posted.

-The views expressed in comments reflect those of the author and do not necessarily reflect the official views of the National Institute of Mental Health, the National Institutes of Health, the U.S. Department of Health and Human Services, or the Federal Government.
+The views expressed in comments reflect those of the author and do not necessarily reflect the official views of the NIMH, NIH, HHS, or the U.S. Government.

 The NIMH comment guidelines are designed to encourage respectful and constructive dialogue.
 Comments that include the following are prohibited:

 - Vulgar, profane, or abusive language; personal attacks of any kind; inappropriate religious, sexual, political, or racial references; unsupported accusations.